Revenue by Month

 - Other Revenues This category includes revenues that are not included in the royalty, rent, or bonus categories, such as minimum royalties, estimated royalties, settlement agreements, and interest.

 Commodity The Department of the Interior collects revenue on over 60 different products.
-The majority of revenue come from Oil & Gas, Coal, and Renewables (Geothermal and Wind), but you will find many other product categories in these datasets.
+The majority of revenue come from Oil & Gas, Coal, and Renewables (Geothermal and Wind).

 Do you have questions about the data or need data that isn't here?
 Contact our data specialists at email@example.com.